nestedsoftware/tictac/minimax_article.md

     return position_value
 ```

 The caching code also takes into account positions that are equivalent.
 That includes rotations as well as horizontal and vertical reflections.
-There are 4 equivalent positions under rotation - 0°, 90°, 180°, and 270°.
-There are also 4 reflections - flipping the original position horizontally and vertically, and also rotating by 90° first, then flipping horizontally and vertically.
-Flipping the remaining rotations is redundant:  Flipping the 180° rotation will produce the same positions as flipping the original position.
-Flipping the 270° rotation will produce the same positions as flipping the 90° rotation.
-Without taking into account rotation and reflection, a single game takes approximately 2 seconds, compared to the 0.5 seconds with caching enabled for rotations and reflections as well. `get_symmetrical_board_orientations` obtains all of the equivalent board positions:
+There are 4 equivalent positions under rotation: 0°, 90°, 180°, and 270°.
+There are also 4 reflections: Flipping the original position horizontally and vertically, and also rotating by 90° first, then flipping horizontally and vertically.
+Flipping the remaining rotations is redundant:  Flipping the 180° rotation will produce the same positions as flipping the original position; flipping the 270° rotation will produce the same positions as flipping the 90° rotation.
+Without taking into account rotation and reflection, a single game takes approximately 0.8 seconds on my computer, compared to the 0.3 seconds when caching is enabled for rotations and reflections as well. `get_symmetrical_board_orientations` obtains all of the equivalent board positions:

 ```python
 def get_symmetrical_board_orientations(board_2d):